Virgin of the Rocks: Angels

 Two paintings of angels playing musical instruments are believed to have been part of the composition that was set into the altarpiece.
 These two pictures, now in the National Gallery, London, are thought to have been completed between 1490 and 1495.
 One, an angel in red, is thought to be the work of Ambrogio de Predis while the angel in green is thought to be the work of a different assistant of Leonardo, perhaps Francesco Napoletano.

 History

 Chapel of the Immaculate Conception

 The Chapel of the Immaculate Conception was founded prior to 1335 by Beatrice d'Este, wife of Gian Galeazzo Visconti, Duke of Milan.
-The chapel was attached to the church of S. Francesco Grande, Milan.
+The chapel was attached to the church of San Francesco Grande, Milan.

 In 1479 the Confraternity of the Immaculate Conception contracted Francesco Zavattari and Giorgio della Chiesa to decorate the vault of the chapel.
 In 1480 the Confraternity of the Immaculate Conception contracted Giacomo del Maino to create a large wooden altarpiece with spaces for paintings and with carvings and decoration, to be placed above the altar of the chapel.
 Final payment was to be made on August 7, 1482.